geekygruesome/lab_reservation_system/IMPLEMENTATION_COMPLETE.md

-# Implementation Complete - Lab Reservation System
+# Implementation Complete - Remote Lab Reservation System

 ## Summary
 All issues have been fixed and the complete CRUD operations for "Manage Lab Data" are fully functional.
 The reservation booking system is now working end-to-end.